thomaspmann/leeds-photonics/README.md

 # lifetime

 ===========
-This is a Python 3+ library for the fitting fluorescence lifetime data.
+This is a Python 3+ library for the Applied Photonics group at the University of Leeds.

+Contains:
+* Fluorescence fitting algorithms for spectra and time resolved decay measurements

 Installation Information from PyPI
 ----------------------------------